 Using a high quality sealed electrical connector can protect against moisture and contaminant causing corrosion.
 The simplest way to prevent corrosion damage is to use heat shrink terminals and electrical wire connectors in place of non-insulated, vinyl or nylon insulated options.

 Heat shrink electrical connectors are constructed with adhesive lined polyolefin heat shrink tubing to seal-out moisture.
 Their initial cost is a little higher than non-insulated, nylon or vinyl electrical connectors, but they offer strong environmental protection, easy installation and durability, making them an extremely valuable selection.

-To see our available supply of connectors, click here.
+To see our available supply of additional heat shrinkable products, click here.